 What is the syllabus of the Common eligibility test?

 As of now, there is no syllabus issued by the government.
 The syllabus will be issued later after setting up the official examination portal.
 All official information will be listed on the official website.

 The Syllabus would be similar to the Tier-1 Bank Exam, SSC Exam, and RRB exam.
 In the syllabus, questions may be asked on topics such as Reasoning, Mathematics, and English.
 The difficulty level would be different for the 10th class, 12th class, and graduate-level CET.

 What is the exam pattern of the Common eligibility test?

 Exam patterns will be made available by the National Recruitment Agency when it starts the examination process.
 The only available information right now is that the Exam pattern for different levels such as 10th class, 12th class, and graduate will be different.
 Exam patterns will be made available on the official website which is currently under construction.

-CET exam pattern will be similar to the Bank, SSC, and RRBs Tier-1 exam where candidates answer objective type of questions with Multiple choices and will have three sections as Reasoning Ability, Quantitative Aptitude, and General English.
-There may be some differences in the exam pattern for class 10th level, class 12th level, and graduate level.
+CET exam pattern will be similar to the Bank, SSC, and RRBs Tier-1 exam where candidates answer objective type of questions with Multiple choice and will have three sections Reasoning Ability, Quantitative Aptitude, and General English.
+There may be some differences in the exam pattern for the class 10th level, class 12th level, and graduate level.

 Candidates who have passed the 10th class, 12th class, and graduate can appear for different levels of CET exams such as 10th class level, 12t class level, and graduate level.
 Age criteria will be similar to SSC, IBPS, and RRB Tier-1 exams.
 Age relaxation will be applicable as per the existing rules of the Government of India.